isomerpages/moe-northshorepri/_departments/Student Management/Student Leadership.md

 **Serving Beyond the School**
 Tier 4 provides opportunities for students to extend their leadership beyond the school.
 Through community engagement and service-learning experiences, students apply the school’s SMART values in authentic contexts.
 These experiences help students develop empathy, adaptability, and a strong sense of social responsibility while contributing meaningfully to the wider community.

+**Leading with a Heart to Serve**
+At Northshore Primary School, student leaders are ambassadors of the school.
+They are expected to model the SMART values in their conduct and interactions, serving others with responsibility and care.
+Through consistent service and positive influence, student leaders support the daily life of the school and help create a safe, caring, and respectful environment for all.

 old: